Editor's note: This article was originally published August 13, 2013; it was updated October 19, 2017 to reflect the latest information.

-So take a few minutes to understand the magnitude of the crisis.
-Scroll through the three infographics above to see the staggering statistics.
-Then read below to learn the facts behind the figures — and find out how you can help.
+So take a few minutes to understand the magnitude of this crisis.
+Read below to learn the facts behind the figures — and find out how you can help.

 When did the crisis start?

-Anti-government demonstrations began in March of 2011, part of the Arab Spring.
-But the peaceful protests quickly escalated after the government's violent crackdown, and rebels began fighting back against the regime.
+Anti-government demonstrations began in March of 2011, as part of the Arab Spring.
+But the peaceful protests quickly escalated after the government's violent crackdown, and armed opposition groups began fighting back.

 By July, army defectors had loosely organized the Free Syrian Army and many civilian Syrians took up arms to join the opposition.
-Divisions between secular and Islamist fighters, and between ethnic groups, continue to complicate the politics of the conflict.
+Divisions between secular and religious fighters, and between ethnic groups, continue to complicate the politics of the conflict.

 What is happening to Syrians caught in the war?